XingzhiTaylor/Fast-Fourier-Transforms/README.md

 # Fast-Fourier-Transforms
-Some programs that calculate the DFT of a signal
+This repository stores the C++ and Python programs that calculate the DFT of signals.